acl13820-cmd/ca_zot_bib_web/README.md

 - This creates zotero-bib.html in the repo folder.
 - The site/ folder contains the required CSS/JS.
 - The files/ folder contains any linked attachments.

+## When making changes to the Zotero library (particularly when removing articles), make sure you empty the trash, then refresh the html webpage.